 Diversity, Equity, Inclusion & Belonging

 I have advocated for inclusive and diverse perspectives in research design since I entered research training over 10 years ago.
-I am committed to outreach in active involvement of minoritized and underrepresented community members in research and education.
+I am committed to outreach in active involvement of minoritized and historically excluded community members in research and education.
 By research involvement, it is through reaching out to our community partners, asking for their involvement in the study design stage (i.e., questionnaire creation and validation analysis), and acknowledging them as collaborators in research.
 Researchers call this action: Community-based Participatory Research (CBPR); an illustration can be found on the AASPIRE website in using CBPR with autistic self-advocates.
 Lastly, education involvement includes curriculum design and community partnership in DEIB content-specific trainings and ensure pay for our community partners' work.

 As a first generation academic at the undergraduate, graduate, and postdoctoral levels, a second-generation Vietnamese American, and autistic mother of neurotypical and neurodivergent children, DEIB in research and in academia are issues important to me as a person who identifies as a minority with intersectional identities.
 I make it my mission to strengthen representation of minoritized groups and intersectionality in research using CBPR and in academia and by supporting minoritized students in their career development and research training.